American Indian Religious Freedom Act: Effects

 The U.S. Supreme Court reviewed the case, and overturned the Oregon court ruling.
 The Supreme Court stated that they could in fact be denied unemployment benefits because by using peyote they were in violation of state criminal law.
 The Smith decision prompted the development of the Native American Religious Freedom Project which involved and concerned almost every Native American tribe in the country.
-In 1993 the Religious Freedom Restoration Act was passed, and by 1994 the American Indian Religious Freedom Act Amendments were passed as Public Law 103–344.
+In 1993, the Religious Freedom Restoration Act was passed.
+By 1994, the American Indian Religious Freedom Act Amendments were passed as Public Law 103–344.
 The Amendments provided legislative protection for religious practices of the Native American Church.

 Criticism

 The major criticism of the American Indian Religious Freedom Act was its inability to enforce its provisions, therefore its inability to provide religious freedom without condition.
 The act served as more of a joint resolution than an actual law.
 Its failure to protect certain sacred sites proved detrimental to Native American cultures and religions as a whole.

 The Lyng v.
 Northwest Indian Cemetery Association decision represented a unique convergence of religion, law, and land, and confirmed the American Indian Religious Freedom Act as a hollow excess of words.
 The Supreme Court itself declared that the legislation had no firm grasp on what it stood for.
 There was nothing in the Act that mandated changes pursuant to the review process prior to its amendment in 1994.
 The case illustrates that compliance with the review procedure of the AIRFA does not provide any assurance that judicial protections or substantive agency will be offered to Native American religious belief and practice, even if the serious endangerment to Native American religion from proposed government action is recognized within that review procedure.
 Some scholars have argued that the Supreme Court's interpretation is tantamount to a failure by the Court to ensure protection of the Constitution's First Amendment free exercise of religion clause for American Indian traditional religion practitioners.